-The second conditional is another if-sentence that is frequently used in English.
+The second conditional is another if sentence that is frequently used in English.
 These sentences have ‘if’ in them so there is a condition and a result of that condition.
-In this article, you have a full overview of what the second conditional is, how you form it and there are also several exercises.
+In this article, you have a complete overview of what the second conditional is, how you form it and there are also several exercises.

 - If I won the lottery, I would have a lot of money.

 - We would be sad if he left us.

 Before knowing which tense to use, it’s important to know that conditional sentences consist of two parts: the if-clause and the main clause.
 The if-clause is the clause where you would find ‘if’ and the main clause is the result of the condition (the rest of the sentence).
 Take a look at the examples below to see the difference:

 |If he lost his phone,||he would be unavailable.|

 |If I got a gift,||I would be really happy!|